NunoSempere/nunosempere.com/blog/2022/10/31/brief-thoughts-personal-strategy/index.md

 <img src="https://i.imgur.com/jvSUjWX.png" class="img-frontpage-center">

-That is, I have in theory been trying to directly aim for the yugular of growing evaluation capacity directly.
+That is, I have in theory been trying to directly aim for the jugular of growing evaluation capacity directly.
 I believe that this is valuable because once that capacity exists, it can be applied to estimate the many things for which estimation is currently unfeasible.
 However, although I buy the argument in the abstract, I have been finding that a bit demotivating.
 Instead, I would like to be doing something like:

 ![](https://imgur.com/IpISs4h.png)